3rdfloorTom/bashEM/README.md

 export PATH
 ```
-For C-shell users, first, stop it and, second, feel free to tell me what the translation of the above is for a .cshrc  <br/>
+For C-shell users: First, stop it!
+Second, feel free to tell me what the translation of the above is for a .cshrc  <br/>
 - Running of any (most?) scripts without any arguements should print out the usage (some better than others).